codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

 ### Groups
 Optional.
 The group or groups to which to add the application.
-Application Groups is a new view for applications.
-It allows you to collate multiple applications based on criteria meaningful to your organization, such as environment, or any other relevant attribute, and get a comprehensive and aggregated overview of their timelines.
+You can group applications based on criteria meaningful to your organization, such as environment, or any other relevant attribute.
+You can then view deployment information for these applications  arAdding applications to an application allows Once you have an application group with more than one applicationApplication Groups is a new view for applications.
+It allows you to collate multiple applications  and get a comprehensive and aggregated overview of their timelines.

-Select an existing group, or create a new application group by typing a name and pressing Enters.
+Select an existing group, or create a new application group by typing a name and pressing Enter.

 ### Source